mdileepkumar438/FER_ROBOTICS_CW2/README.md

 5 .
 The program will start the camera and show a live video stream with a rectangle around the detected faces and the predicted facial expressions.
 #

+### File Structure

+This repository contains the following files:

+* Model folder: This folder contains the pre-trained CNN model saved in .h5 and .json format.

+* haarcascade folder: This folder contains the pre-trained haarcascade classifier for face detection.

+* CNN_model.py: This file contains the code to generate the pre-trained CNN model and save it in .h5 and .json format.

+* FER_main_test.py: This file contains the main code for the FER prototype, which starts the camera, detects expressions using the pre-trained CNN model, and displays the recognized expression on the screen.

+* pre-processing.py: This file contains the code to generate the data and labels into numpy format.

+#
 ### Customization

 If you wish to train your own CNN model, you can modify the "CNN_model.py" script to generate a new model.
 You can also customize the pre-processing steps by modifying the "pre-processing.py" script to fit your dataset.